frenetic-lang/frenetic/guide/04-OxMonitor.md

 - Finally, you should test that other traffic is neither blocked by the firewall nor counted by your monitor.
-To do so, kill the Web server running on `h1` and start a new Web server on a non-standard port (e.g., 8080):
+To do so, kill the fortune server running on `h1` and start a new fortune server on a non-standard port (e.g., 8080):

   * On the terminal for `h1`:

     ```
     ^C
-    $ python -m SimpleHTTPServer 8080
+    $ while true; do fortune | nc -l 8080; done
     ```

   * On the terminal for `h2`, fetch a page: